MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPListItem.md

 ### -SystemUpdate
 Update the item without creating a new version.

-Only applicable to: SharePoint Online
+Only applicable to: SharePoint 2013, SharePoint 2016 and SharePoint 2019

 ```yaml
 Type: SwitchParameter